bartbutenaers/node-red-contrib-blockly/README.md

     + ...

     Remark: the toolbox and the editable area together are called a *'workspace'.
 8. The **backpack** button allows to create a custom list of your favorite blocks.
+See [wiki](https://github.com/bartbutenaers/node-red-contrib-blockly/wiki/Add-your-favorite-blocks-to-a-backpack).
 9. The **zoom to fit** button will automatically zoom the workspace, so all the blocks will become visible at once.
 10. The **center* button allows the available blocks to be centered in the middle of visible workspace area.
 11. The **zoom in** button.